dialoa/statement/README.md

 * To our knowledge none of these provide `<statement>` markup in XML JATS ouptuts.
-* Several of these filters are also or mostly toward lists of images, figures, tables etc (pandoc-crossref, pandoc-xnos).
+* Several of these filters are also (or mostly) geared toward lists of images, figures, tables etc (pandoc-crossref, pandoc-xnos).
 * Not all of the filters support cross-referencing (e.g. pandoc-amsthm doesn't).